 But if you choose to go to one of the local islands, forget about getting drunk.
 You won’t be able to get even one sip of alcohol.
 And if you’re thinking of bringing your own bottles, forget about that too.
 Importing alcohol or pork into the country is forbidden.
 All luggage is X-rayed at the airport.

 Additionally, bikinis and bathing suits are not allowed on the local islands.
 This is a notice put up in our guesthouse on Maafushi:

+You have to constantly keep your behavior in check, lest you offend someone, or worse, get in trouble with the local authorities.
 This strict adherence to religious rules brings us to the next problem:

 There is no nightlife

 Most shops close at 10, and the restaurants take their last orders at around the same time.
 After that, the island is DEAD.

 Now I have long since passed that age where I wanted to party all night, every night.
 But it’s still rather strange to go on a beach holiday and not have a bar to go to, where you can just chill out and listen to music, even if you don’t want to go crazy on the dance floor.